Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Streaming worked across Netflix US, UK, DE, and JP, plus BBC iPlayer, Disney+, Prime Video, and Paramount+.
 The network is the largest here at 20,000+ servers across 127 countries.

 If jurisdiction and source-availability are the things on your shortlist that aren’t negotiable, Proton is the call before anything else in the lineup.
 The trade-off is speed: long-distance routes dropped 17.6% in our latest tests, which you’ll notice on a US-East hop from Europe.
-Proton also runs a credible free tier if you want to try the Windows client before paying anything; the paid plan opens at $2.99/month.
+Proton also runs a credible free tier if you want to try the Windows client before paying anything; the paid plan opens at $2.99/month, or $4.99/month month-to-month if you don’t want a multi-year commitment.

 Visit Proton VPN.com